OpenSecuritySummit/oss2019/content/tracks/Mobile/user-sessions/intro-mstg.md

 title        : OWASP Mobile Security Testing Guide 101 type         : user-session technology   :
-track        : OWASP MSTG
-topics       :
+track        : Mobile Security topics       :
 featured     : yes
-when_day     : Mon
+when_day     : Mon, Wed
-when_time    : 10:00
+when_time    : AM-1
 room_layout  :
 room_id      :
 session_slack:
 status       : review-content
-description  : MSTG introduction for newbies organizers   : Jeroen Willemsen, Carlos Holguera participants :
+description  : MSTG introduction for newbies organizers   :
+    - Jeroen Willemsen
+    - Carlos Holguera
+    - Sven Schleier
+participants :
 ---

-## WHY
+## Why

 Pick up session for all participants who are interested in the Mobile Security Testing Guide project but have no experience with it yet.
+This session is mostly an introduction into the guide and the MASVS.
+It is not to guide contributors specifically, for this, we have the [contributor onboarding session](https://open-security-summit.org/tracks/mobile/user-sessions/intro-mstg/).

 ## What

-Target audience are all interested users from _Breaker_, _Builder_ and _Defender_ communities alike!

 - Introduction into the Mobile Application Security Verification Standard (MASVS).
 - Introduction into the Mobile Security Testing Guide (structure, what it is about).
 - Some demos of what we teach through the guide.

+Note the first hour will cover the introduction session, in the second hour, we will have the [contributor onboarding session](https://open-security-summit.org/tracks/mobile/user-sessions/intro-mstg/).

+## Who

+Target audience are all interested users from _Breaker_, _Builder_ and _Defender_ communities alike!

+- iOS developers
+- Android developers
+- Penetration Testers
+- Security engineers

+From experts to beginners.

 ## References